 How Does Stockpile Work?

-If you’re new to investing, then Stockpile is a great app-based brokerage to consider.
 With Stockpile, you can do the following:

 - Give the gift of stock to family and friends.

-You can invest in stocks and funds with as little as $5.
+You can invest in stocks and funds with as little as $1.

 - Stocks and ETFs – Buy shares in companies you know and enjoy.
 The ETFs offered are managed by experts like Fidelity, Vanguard, and Blackrock.